botaoxiongyong/pyIRM/README.md

      cd /home/Documents/ (if you put the pyIRM.py file in /home/Documents/) python3 pyIRM.py

+ps:

-ps: if you save the fig and data, they will be save in the path where you open your measured IRM data.
+if you save the fig and data, they will be save in the path where you open your measured IRM data.

+the initial value play a key role in fitting, so if the fit result is not promising, just try fit more times or change the component numbers.